hikmethankolay/ce103-midterm-hikmethan-kolay-yagizemre-ozbilge/README.md

-# Calculator Project Library Generation and Testing Template
+# Farm Management Project Library Generation and Testing

 ## Overview

-This project provides a suite of modules aimed to show how Cmake used with Ctest.
-Also combines doxygen documentation and test coverage reports
+This project is a cross platform farm management system with CMake, CTest, GoogleTest and Doxygen.
+It provides various coverage reports.

 ## Requirements